vbabashov/loan-classification/README.md

 Summary

 - There is no collinearity between the features
-- Highest correlation coefficient is 0.57 between the Loan Amount and Applicant Income which makes sense
+- Highest correlation coefficient is 0.57 between the Loan Amount and Applicant Income which makes sense.

 ### Model Development